yifeiwee/band__cafe/README.md

 - **Design**:
   - Modern, minimalistic UI inspired by Shadcn design principles.
   - Responsive layout using Tailwind CSS for seamless use on various devices.
+  - Modular UI components for reusable and maintainable design elements.

 ## Technologies